-Ready to take selfies with confidence—without having to worry about that annoying white glow?
-Keep reading for our best tips on avoiding makeup flashback.
+Ready to take selfies without having to worry about that annoying white glow?
+Keep reading for our best tips to avoid makeup flashback.

-While you may love an illuminating highlight that makes you glow like a disco ball, highlighters can play a part in makeup flashback, too.
+While you may love the look of radiant skin that’s often achieved through applying highlighter to your cheekbones, highlighters can play a part in makeup flashback, too.
 Instead of opting for frosty hues, play it safe with a highlighter that’s on the subtle side like the L’Oréal Paris True Match Lumi Glotion Natural Glow Enhancer which can be applied underneath or on top of your makeup for natural-looking illumination.

-Okay, now, what if you’ve made a mistake in your makeup routine and you’re experiencing flashback?
-It may be too late to prevent the white cast completely, but there are few steps you can take to save your makeup look.
+Now, what if you’ve already applied your makeup and you’re experiencing flashback?
+It may be too late to prevent the white cast completely, but there are few steps you can take to save your look.

-If powder is the problem, you may still be able to dust some of that product off.
+If powder is the problem, you may still be able to dust some excess product off.
 Remove it in any problem areas by lightly swiping a clean makeup brush over the excess powder, and you should see an immediate improvement.
-You can also use blotting sheets to try and lift away some of the problematic makeup without scrapping your full look.

-Hopefully, you can get your hands on a makeup sponge!
-If you can—we recommend always having one in your makeup bag—use the sponge to blend out the areas where you see a white cast.
-This will work best with a damp sponge and a bit of patience to gradually blend.
+Try to keep a makeup sponge on-hand for a night out and use the sponge to gradually blend out the areas where you see a white cast.
+This will work best with a damp sponge and a bit of patience.